isetbio/ISETImagePipeline/README.md

 ...
 ```

-If you are interested in the details of how we constructed our simulation and reconstruction (i.e., you are reading the Methods section), you should also take a look at [ISETBio](https://github.com/isetbio/isetbio) and [Reconstruction Toolbox](https://github.com/isetbio/ISETPipelineToolbox).
+If you are interested in the details of our simulation and reconstruction (i.e., you are reading the Methods section), you should also take a look at [ISETBio](https://github.com/isetbio/isetbio) and [Reconstruction Toolbox](https://github.com/isetbio/ISETPipelineToolbox).

 ## Additional
-There are many other scripts and functions in this repo, most of them are either things we used to run our analysis at scale, or other things that we have done but did nit go into this paper.
-Here are some of which you might find useful:
+There are many other scripts and functions in this repo, most of them are either things we used to run our analysis at scale, or other things that we have done but didn't go into this paper.
+Here are some of them you might find useful:

 ```
 ...